kallaballa/libnfporb/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)
 ##### If you give me a real good reason i might be willing to give you permission to use it under a different license for a specific application.
 Real good reasons include the following (non-exhausive): the greater good, educational purpose and money :)

-# libnfp
+# libnfporb
-Implementation of a robust no-fit polygon generation in a C++ library
+Implementation of a robust no-fit polygon generation in a C++ library using an orbiting approach.
+Please note: The paper is based it on has several bad assumptions that required me to "improvise".
+That means the code doesn't reflect the paper anymore and is running way slower than expected.
+At the moment I'm working on implementing a new approach based on this paper (using minkowski sums): https://eprints.soton.ac.uk/36850/1/CORMSIS-05-05.pdf

 ## Description